 ** All prices are in US Dollars

+These rates include a fully personalized itinerary according to your preferences, a specialized local bird guide, a tour leader, a private vehicle, transportation within Panama City, National Park entrance fees, a complete list of birds and wildlife seen on the tour, and snacks (usually tropical fruits).
 Long-distance pick-ups outside of Panama City proper and other service are not included and can be arranged upon request.
 Tips for the guide and driver are not included.